lesb830/CPE301-Swamp-Cooler/README.md

 ### Overview

-This project is a fully functional, Arduino-based embedded system designed to control a swamp cooler.
-Built on the Arduino Mega2560 platform, the system integrates multiple sensors and actuators to simulate the behavior of a real-world evaporative cooling system.
+This project is a fully functional, Arduino based embedded system designed to control a swamp cooler.
+Built on the Arduino Mega2560 platform, the system integrates multiple sensors and actuators to simulate the behavior of a real world evaporative cooling system.
 The cooler monitors environmental conditions and reacts to changes in temperature and water levels, while also allowing for user interaction through buttons and a vent angle control mechanism.

 ### Features